ipfabric/docs/docs/IP_Fabric_GUI/Technology_Tables/platforms.md

 PoE interface table lists all interfaces that support PoE protocol.
-Filters can be used to check PoE interface status on a particular device. _“Admin status”_ shows the administrative status of an interface.
+Filters can be used to check PoE interface status on a particular device. _"Admin status"_ shows the administrative status of an interface.
 It can be enabled/auto or admin-down, shutdown or disabled.
 Operation status lists status of every enabled PoE port.
-Type/PID of powered devices are available in the _“Powered Device”_ column if available.
+Type/PID of powered devices are available in the _"Powered Device"_ column if available.
 The last three columns describe PoE class and power usage.

 ![PoE - Interfaces](platforms/poe_interfaces.png)